| Activities

 Justice.
 Organised on March 21st 2007 by the McGill University Faculty of

-Law in collaboration with the IES
+Law in collaboration with the IES * The European Neighbourhood Policy

 and the Former Soviet Union: Testing Soft